 I will add your entry to the list as you submit it. 🙂

-Many thanks again to all the participants and to my co-host Laura!
+Many thanks to all the participants and to my co-host Laura!
 Without you, this blogathon wouldn’t have happened.
 I’m sure Jean would have been honoured!

 I hope to see you soon at the Arthur Kennedy Blogathon!